kenodressel/kinova-robotics-setup/camera_setup.md

 roslaunch raspicam_node camerav1_1280x720.launch
 ```
 Please adjust the last line according to the appropirate launchfile (looking at camera version and resultion).

+## Tips

+- Make sure no X-Server is running.
+This can significantly impact the performance of the raspberry pi.